emanuelecaruso/dtam_thesis/prova_dr/README.md

     installation guide here: https://gist.github.com/raulqf/f42c718a658cddc16f9df07ecc627be7

-    troubleshooting:
+  	Disable CUDNN by removing these lines:

-	in case of compilation error, you may need to disable CUDNN: remove  -D CUDA_ARCH_BIN=7.5 \
+        -D CUDA_ARCH_BIN=7.5 \
 				-D WITH_CUDNN=ON \
         -D OPENCV_DNN_CUDA=ON \

+    gcc and g++ version must be 6.5 for this installation

   	be sure that the path to opencv_contrib-4.5.2/modules is correct

-	gcc versions higher than 6 may cause problems

     be sure that CUDA toolkit is already installed (previous step)

 ### Compilation
 From the system console, execute the build sequence (out of source build):